Municipal Electric Aggregation

-Current Supplier: FirstEnergy Solutions, 888-651-5200 (M-F, 7 a.m. to 4 p.m.
+Current Supplier: FirstEnergy Solutions, (888) 651-5200 (M-F, 7 a.m. to 4 p.m.
 Central)

-Fixed rate: 5.48 cents / kWh through February 2017 meter read cycles
+Fixed rate: 6.58 cents / kWh through February 2020 meter read cycles

 Electric Aggregation Program FAQs

 Any resident who is currently with ComEd and has not already switched to an Alternate Retail Electric Supplier (ARES) or who is not enrolled in a special Residential Real-Time Pricing (RRTP) program is eligible, and small commercial accounts are eligible.
 You must also have a residence or business located in the Village of Hawthorn Woods.
 What is an eligible resident or small commercial account?

 A small commercial account is defined by the ICC as a commercial account using under 15,000 kWh per year.
 What is a “small commercial account?”

-Why is the Village doing this?
+6. Why is the Village doing this?

 A Municipal Electric Aggregation Program was approved by voters in a November 6, 2012 referendum allowing the Village to seek pricing from an ICC- licensed alternative electric supplier.